-2. Checklists for specific types of technical assistance
+2. Guidelines for specific types of technical assistance

-In addition to the two checklists presented in section 1 of this document, gender equality should be considered and incorporated in specific ways for different types of TA supported by NI under TAN.
-These are listed below, and outlined in the following sections with TA specific checklists:
+In addition to the two sets of guidelines presented in section 2 of this document, gender equality should be considered and incorporated in specific ways for different types of TA supported by NI under TAN.
+These are listed below, and outlined in the following sections with TA specific sets of guidelines:

-- Nutrition data and evidence generation for informed decision-making - Support the nutrition enabling environment (legislation, policy, plans and guidelines) - Nutrition costing, budgeting and financial tracking - Strengthening functional capacity of SUN Focal Points, organizational development, and institutional development - Effective operationalization and delivery of multi-sectoral nutrition plans
+- Nutrition data and evidence generation for informed decision-making - Support the nutrition enabling environment (legislation, policy, plans and guidelines) - Nutrition costing, budgeting and financing tracking - Functional capacity-strengthening of SUN Focal Points, organizational development, and institutional development - Effective operationalization and delivery of multi-sectoral nutrition plans